The Scientific Reason Winter Is Prime Heart Attack Season (And How You Can Stay Safe)

 Here are 50 more heart health tips from cardiologists across Canada.

 A good night’s sleep is crucial for your well-being, and especially your heart health.
 Sleep heals and repairs your heart and blood vessels, and failing to get enough on a regular basis is linked to an increased risk of high blood pressure and heart disease.

 If your room temperature is too low during winter it may interfere with your sleep pattern.
 The National Sleep Foundation recommends setting your thermostat to between 15 and 19 degrees Celsius for optimal sleep.
-You should also take care not to oversleep: 2012 research links too much sleep to a higher risk of heart disease.
+You should also take care not to oversleep: research in the European Heart Journal links too much sleep to a higher risk of heart disease.
 Try to stick to the National Sleep Foundation recommendations, which are seven to nine hours of sleep for most adults between 18 and 64 years of age.

 High Stress Levels

 The holidays can cause a great deal of emotional stress for many people, says Jennifer Haythe, MD, cardiologist for the Center for Advanced Cardiac Care and co-director of the Women’s Center for Cardiovascular Health at NewYork-Presbyterian/Columbia University Medical Center.
 Stress harms your heart and blood vessels thanks to stress hormones like cortisol and adrenaline, and inflammatory proteins called cytokines.
 These substances lead to the hardening of the arteries and increase the risk of stroke and heart attack.
 (Find out more stroke risk factors you can control.)